Video projector: Obsolete technologies

+Ultra Short Throw projectors are placed close to the wall where the projection screen is, and often use a lens and mirror system to achieve an ultra short throw ratio, where the projector is placed less than a meter away from the screen.

 Do-it-yourself video projectors

 Some hobbyists build do-it-yourself (DIY) projectors at low costs.
 They build their projectors from kits, sourced components, or from scratch, using a television set, cellphone screen, or LED lighting as a light source.
 DIY construction plans can be obtained through the internet for domestic and classroom use.